richanna/Identity-Events/draft-ietf-secevent-http-push.md

 Event Delivery Process {#event_delivery_process}
 ----------------------
-When an Event occurs, the Event Transmitter constructs a SET token {{!SET}} that describes the Event.
+When an Event occurs, the SET Transmitter constructs a SET token {{!SET}} that describes the Event.

-How SETs are defined and the process by which Events are identified for Event Receivers is out-of-scope of this    specification.
+How SETs are defined and the process by which Events are identified for SET Receivers is out-of-scope of this    specification.

-When a SET is available for an Event Receiver, the Event Transmitter attempts to deliver the SET based on the Event Receiver's registered delivery mechanism:
+When a SET is available for an SET Receiver, the SET Transmitter attempts to deliver the SET based on the SET Receiver's registered delivery mechanism:

-* The Event Transmitter uses an HTTP/1.1 POST to the Event Receiver endpoint to deliver the SET;
+* The SET Transmitter uses an HTTP/1.1 POST to the SET Receiver endpoint to deliver the SET;
-* Or, the Event Transmitter delivers the Event through a different method not defined by this specification.
+* Or, the SET Transmitter delivers the Event through a different method not defined by this specification.

-In Push-Based SET Delivery Using HTTP, SETs are delivered one at a time using HTTP POST requests by an Event Transmitter to an Event Receiver.
+In Push-Based SET Delivery Using HTTP, SETs are delivered one at a time using HTTP POST requests by an SET Transmitter to an SET Receiver.
 The HTTP request body is a JSON Web Token {{!RFC7519}}
 with a `Content-Type` header of `application/secevent+jwt` as defined in Section 2.2 and 6.2 of {{!SET}}.
-Upon receipt, the Event Receiver acknowledges receipt with a response with HTTP Status 202, as described below in {{httpPost}}.
+Upon receipt, the SET Receiver acknowledges receipt with a response with HTTP Status 202, as described below in {{httpPost}}.

-After successful (acknowledged) SET delivery, Event Transmitters SHOULD NOT be required to maintain or record SETs for recovery.
-Once a SET is acknowledged, the Event Receiver SHALL be responsible for retention and recovery.
+After successful (acknowledged) SET delivery, SET Transmitters SHOULD NOT be required to maintain or record SETs for recovery.
+Once a SET is acknowledged, the SET Receiver SHALL be responsible for retention and recovery.

-Transmitted SETs SHOULD be self-validating (e.g. signed) if there is a requirement to verify they were issued by the Event Transmitter at a later date when de-coupled from the original delivery where authenticity could be checked via the HTTP or TLS mutual authentication.
+Transmitted SETs SHOULD be self-validating (e.g. signed) if there is a requirement to verify they were issued by the SET Transmitter at a later date when de-coupled from the original delivery where authenticity could be checked via the HTTP or TLS mutual authentication.

-Upon receiving a SET, the Event Receiver reads the SET and validates it.
-The Event Receiver MUST acknowledge receipt to the Event Transmitter, using the defined acknowledgement or error method.
+Upon receiving a SET, the SET Receiver reads the SET and validates it.
+The SET Receiver MUST acknowledge receipt to the SET Transmitter, using the defined acknowledgement or error method.

-The Event Receiver SHALL NOT use the Event acknowledgement mechanism to report Event errors other than relating to the parsing and validation of the SET.
+The SET Receiver SHALL NOT use the Event acknowledgement mechanism to report Event errors other than relating to the parsing and validation of the SET.

 Push Delivery using HTTP {#httpPost}
 ------------------------
-This method allows an Event Transmitter to use HTTP POST (Section 4.3.3 {{!RFC7231}}) to deliver
+This method allows an SET Transmitter to use HTTP POST (Section 4.3.3 {{!RFC7231}}) to deliver
-SETs to a previously registered web callback URI supplied by the Event Receiver as part of a configuration process
+SETs to a previously registered web callback URI supplied by the SET Receiver as part of a configuration process
 (not defined by this document).

 The SET to be delivered MAY be signed